Black Girl Gamers Founder Jay-Ann Lopez Is Tired Of Waiting For Change

 AdvertisementADVERTISEMENT

-And even if you’re not as directly involved in the gaming industry or want to do more to improve equity within it for Black women and other marginalized people, you can be an effective ally, Lopez says.
-Start by learning to decenter yourself, especially if you come from a place of more privilege.
+And even if you’re not as directly involved in the gaming industry or want to do more to improve equity within it for Black women and other marginalised people, you can be an effective ally, Lopez says.
+Start by learning to decentre yourself, especially if you come from a place of more privilege.
 A group like Black Girl Gamers isn’t necessarily for you, but that shouldn’t matter if the entire industry is built around you.
 Then learn how to listen to understand — an ally, Lopez says, shouldn’t be someone who has a rebuttal to every point someone brings up.
 Instead, you must afford others space to share their truth in an unencumbered way.
-“Decenter, listen, understand, then support,” Lopez says.
+“Decentre, listen, understand, then support,” Lopez says.
 “That’s the key mantra any ally should have.”
-From that point-of-view, longevity and true equity seem less impossible to achieve.
+From that point of view, longevity and true equity seem less impossible to achieve.